 A stakeholder map is a visualization (or roadmap) of your completed stakeholder analysis.
-Stakeholder mapping helps you organize your analysis into a clear, digestible visual format and outline a plan of action for communication and engagement with your stakeholders.
+A stakeholder mapping tool helps you organize your analysis into a clear, digestible visual format and outline a plan of action for communication and engagement with your stakeholders.
 Stakeholder maps can be outlined in a simple grid, spreadsheet, or digital whiteboard like Lucidspark.

 So when should you use a stakeholder map?

 Stakeholder maps are helpful for any project, but especially when you have a large project that impacts lots of key players across roles, departments, and even organizations.
 Particularly at this scale, projects require clear and polished communication to ensure successful management, streamlined processes, and enthusiastic buy-in.

 In other words, use a map when you have a big journey ahead of you.
 It’s easy to get lost when you have too many stakeholders to juggle.
 And you don’t want to find yourself up a creek mid-project without a paddle.